AWR368 – 7.50 Hours

 This course introduces the preparatory skills needed to learn penetration testing and vulnerability assessment, and familiarizes Information Technology support personnel and managers with the tactics, techniques and procedures (TTPs) that are used by attackers and penetration testers.
 Participants will have an increased knowledge and understanding about the tools used in a cyber-attack and in turn be better able to prepare defenses.
 The course focuses on the basic skills and knowledge needed to conduct and plan vulnerability assessments and penetration tests as well as show how to legally and ethically conduct tests and assessments.
 Participants will be introduced to Open Source tools such as Metasploit and Nmap, as well as methodologies for researching vulnerabilities.
 This course is designed based on research and federal agency reports.

-This course was developed by the Norwich University Applied Research Institutes (NUARI) through the DHS/FEMA Homeland Security National Training Program.
+This course is offered by the National Cybersecurity Preparedness Consortium (NCPC) and was developed by the NCPC partner the Norwich University Applied Research Institutes (NUARI).
+The course is funded through the DHS/FEMA Homeland Security National Training Program and is offered at no cost.

 Prerequisites